cissagatto/HPML.D/README.md

 ### STEP 4
 You need to have installed all the Java, Python and R packages required to execute this code on your machine or server.
 This code does not provide any type of automatic package installation!

 You can use the [Conda Environment](https://1drv.ms/u/s!Aq6SGcf6js1mw4hbhU9Raqarl8bH8Q?e=IA2aQs) that I created to perform this experiment.
+Below are the links to download the files.
 Try to use the command below to extract the environment to your computer:

 ```
 conda env create -file AmbienteTeste.yaml